 Registration takes place on TeamSnap.
-The full cost of the season is $3,900 via early registration or $4,300 via late registration, billed twice a year.
+The full cost of the 2020-2021 season is $3,900 via early registration or $4,300 via late registration; billed two parts at the beginning of the first and second semesters of the season.
 The below registration links are for all teams (Varsity / Novice / Boys / Girls).
 Upon registration, we will connect you with your athlete's coaches.

 Please click one of the links below to start registering: